thamotharan-karuppaiah/freshworks-copilot/README.md

 # Freshmarketer Copilot for Developers

-Freshmarketer Copilot (FM Copilot) is a powerful Visual Studio Code extension designed to assist developers with code generation and Figma to code conversion.
+Freshworks Copilot is a powerful Visual Studio Code extension designed to assist developers with code generation and Figma to code conversion.
 It leverages advanced AI capabilities to help you efficiently create code and seamlessly convert Figma designs into code.

 ## Features